KerenBermeo/CorreoQuery/README.md

 1. First, it's desirable to install Terraform.

-2. Configure the keys and names you desire.
+2. Configure the key associated with your account and the names you want

-3. Set up the necessary variables in a `vars.ts` file.

-4. Then execute the following commands:
+3. Then execute the following commands:

 terraform init
 terraform plan